kassemanis/Smile_Detection_notebook/README.md

 * SciPy
 * Six

-You can install these requirements by running `pip install -r requirements.txt` in the terminal.

 ## Installation

 1. Clone or download the repository.
-2. Install the required packages by running `pip install -r requirements.txt` in the terminal.
 3. Open the Jupyter Notebook `smile_detection.ipynb`.

 ## Usage